 Match, case insensitive operators apply to future events and alarms, not to events and alarms received in the current day.

-You can create your own rules from the Suppression Rules page or from the Events details page, which is the easiest way to configure the matching conditions.
+You can create your own rules from the Suppression Rules page or the Events details page, which is the easiest way to configure the matching conditions.

 To create a Suppression Rule from the Events page

 Search the events which you want to include in the suppression rule.

 See Searching Events for more information.

 - Click the event to suppress.

 - Select Create Rule > Create Suppression Rule.

 - You have already suggested property values to create a matching condition.
 If you want to add new property values, click Add Condition.